PanagiotisNtymenos/OMDb-API-Web-Design/README.md

 # OMDb API Web Page

-This is a movie search site, utilized as an assignment for the AUEB University.
+This is a movie search site, utilized as an assignment for AUEB.
 With some basic knowlegde of HTML/JavaScript/CSS I created the frontend which is a search bar and a bookmark collection.